gillianbc/in28mins-spring-micro-rest/README.md

 ## Validation
 We validate the request bodies using the @Valid on the service requests that have bodies.

-We define our constraints in the entity classes i.e. User and Post using the javax.validation.constraints such as:
+We define our constraints in the entity beans i.e. User and Post using the javax.validation.constraints from validation-api.jar such as:

 - @Size
 - @Past

+hibernate-validator.jar implements the validations defined in validation-api.jar.

 We override the method handleMethodArgumentNotValid() in class GillianBCResponseEntityExceptionHandler to give our own custom error response

+# HATEOAS
+I've skipped the implementation since the packages used in the course are quite old and a lot has changed since - see https://docs.spring.io/spring-hateoas/docs/current/reference/html/#fundamentals
+I'll revisit this if and when the need arises

+# Internationalization aka i18n

+We can return different responses depending on the requested language.

+We set a default locale in the main application class and set up some resources containing the messages we need in different languages.
+The base name of the resource file is declared as *message*. i.e. `message.properties`.

+We must then define the others using an underscore and the language e.g. `message_fr.properties`.

+In the Hello World controller, we use the @RequestHeader annotation to get the locale from the Accept-Language header of the request.
+When we request with Accept-Language = FR, Spring automatically knows to use the `message_fr.properties` file.